 I remember a time in Florida during spring training when the Boss got so mad at me because he needed me to do an errand for him, but I was doing something for Billy Martin.
 When he finally found me he asked me, “Who signs your check Billy Martin or me?”
 I said, “You do.”
 He said, “Your fired-get back to New York.”
 When I got to the airport I was paged on the white courtesy phone.
 I answered the phone and his voice was on the other end.
 He told me to get my ass back to the ball park, report to him– not Billy Martin–HIM.
 When I got back he said, “Welcome back.”
 I told him that I thought I was fired and he told me that he couldn’t fire me today, his little guy (son) Harold was coming to the game and he needed me to help him to take care of him.
 We both laughed!

 That’s the man that I know as “The Boss.”
 As much as he loved the Yankees, nothing was more important than his kids and later his grandchildren.

 Happy birthday Boss!
 You are missed every day.

-Ray Negron is a sports executive with over 40 years of experience in baseball.
+Ray Negron is a Yankees executive and has worked for the team for over 40 years.
 His first job came from a chance encounter with George Steinbrenner as a youth.
 He has become an American film producer, a best-selling author, and a philanthropist.
 His memoir is entitled, “Yankee Miracles: Life with the Boss and the Bronx Bombers.”
-For more of his reports, Go Here Now.